About the Winship Cancer Institute of Emory University

 “Recent advancements now allow us to take a very exciting, individualized treatment approach,” Ramalingam said.
 “We have targeted therapies, immunotherapies, that are allowing patients to live longer and live better.”

-Disclaimer: Winship Cancer Institute of Emory University has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Winship Cancer Institute of Emory University has no professional affiliation with Asbestos.com.